Project Frequently Asked Questions (FAQs)

 It's a free event to help you upskill--we hope that's motivation enough but on top of that, you'll hear how to use key music tech APIs/programs directly from those developing and using the platforms every day.
 You'll be able to expand your network and meet people involved and interested in music, tech & data from all over the world.
 You'll also have a great new portfolio piece that you can show off to future employers.

 There will be people with casual interest in music & data as well as people looking to make it their full time job.
 There are recent grads & career changers.
 Those that have already signed up are from cities all over the Americas, Europe & Africa with varying skillsets and include a high percentage of women and people of color.
 All are welcome!

-You will have to "check-in" to the event similar to checking into a flight.
+The participation confirmation is similar to checking into a flight.
 We will send you an email when check-in opens & try to provide additional reminders.
-Check-in will open 36 hours before the event starts (5AM UK time on Thurs, Feb 24) and close 1 hour after it's started (6PM UK time on Friday, Feb 25).
-At this time you'll be able to provide information about your skills, provide a bio & pick teams (if you want to).
+At this time you'll be able to provide information about your skills, provide a bio, choose to meet your team in-person (if applicable) & pick teams (if you want to).

 This check-in is to ensure everyone is still planning on attending and allows you to provide the most up to date information about you as possible.
 This also allows you to pick team mates once everyone has already registered.

 Unfortunately, if you do not check in within the allotted time, your participant ticket will be canceled and you will be unable to participate.

 Prior to the start of the event, some of our sponsors & data providers may ask for you to sign up to gain access to data.
 If we need additional information from you or need you to do anything, we'll let you know.
 This will be optional but will be beneficial for you to take advantage of.